-Our purchases of common stock during the first quarter of fiscal 2024 were comprised of shares withheld on stock-based compensation awards and open market purchases.
+Our purchases of common stock during the first two quarters of fiscal 2024 were comprised of shares withheld on stock-based compensation awards and open market purchases.
 Our stock-based compensation plans allow shares to be withheld to cover statutory income taxes if so elected by the award recipient.
 These shares are valued at the market price on the date the shares are withheld.
-Shares purchased during the first quarter of fiscal 2024 consisted of the following (in thousands):
+Shares purchased in fiscal 2024 through February 29, 2024 consisted of the following (in thousands):

 Shares Cost

 Shares withheld for taxes on stock-

 based compensation awards 252 \$ 10,333

-Open market purchases 157 5,975
+Open market purchases 209 8,080

-409 \$ 16,308
+461 \$ 18,413

 On February 14, 2023, our Board of Directors approved a new plan to purchase up to \$50.0 million of our outstanding common stock.
 The previously existing common stock purchase plan was canceled, and the new common share purchase plan does not have an expiration date.
-The actual timing, number, and value of common shares purchased under our board-approved plan will be determined at our discretion and will depend on a number of factors, including, among others, general market and business conditions, the trading price of common shares, and applicable legal requirements.
+The actual timing, number, and value of common shares purchased under our board-approved plan will be determined at our discretion and will depend on a number of factors, including, among others, general market and business conditions, the trading price of our common shares, and applicable legal requirements.
 We have no obligation to purchase any of our common shares under the authorization, and the purchase plan may be suspended, discontinued, or modified at any time for any reason.
-On November 30, 2023, we had \$9.8 million remaining on this Board approved purchase plan.
+On February 29, 2024, we had \$7.7 million remaining on this Board approved purchase plan.